- Published on

 The intermediate certificate is missing from the backend server chain.
 Please ensure that the certificate chain is complete and correctly presented by the backend server.

-This error indicates that the Kubernetes secret referenced in your Istio Gateway YAML file (specifically, the secret you’ve specified in the credentialName field) doesn’t contain the complete certificate chain.
-To resolve this issue, ensure that the secret includes the complete certificate chain: the root certificate, intermediate certificate(s), and the server (or client) certificate.
+To resolve this issue, make sure the secret contains the full certificate chain: the root certificate, intermediate certificate(s), and the server (or client) certificate.

 # Set the environment